When the body goes into labour it produces natural hormones

 Often the strength of holding up, is supplemented or replaced by tension… it’s no surprise, tension involves fatigue and causes pain in the lower back and other areas.

 In most cases we recommend commencing acupuncture during week 35 of the pregnancy… and continuing treatment once a week for the duration of the pregnancy.

-Time and time again, the acupuncture treatments help encourage labour naturally.
-But don’t worry, it will not trigger the labour at all before the baby is ‘ready to deliver’.
+The acupuncture treatments help encourage labour naturally, but don’t worry, it will not trigger the labour at all before the baby is ‘ready to deliver’.

 Which just goes to show the human body is an amazing thing… and when we learn to work with it we can achieve fantastic outcomes.

 Mark my words many mothers will prefer to have their baby at a preferred time… whether that be a little before or after their ‘due date’.

 So, careful tailoring of the treatment plan can help the patient go into labour on a preferred week

 This is something we regularly discuss with the patients we see at Sustain Health.

 Timing the labour helps significantly reduce the stress associated with the whole experience.

 Most women prefer to bring on labour between week 39 and 40 and we get very positive results.